 The World Cancer Forum incidentally recommends a whole grain and a legume at every meal; like they do in India where a dal is often enjoyed three times a day.

-If you like legumes like this then most probably you have to spend the time growing and podding them.
+If you enjoy legumes like this then most probably you have to spend the time growing and podding them.
 A big factor is just how anxious you are concerning all the vibe about anti-nutrients.
-These green broad beans are a wonder and cook in just five minutes when they are young; and they have far less lectins than lentils.
+These green broad beans are a wonder and cook in just five minutes when they are young; and they have far less lectins than dried lentils.

 Canada is the biggest producer of lentils, with India a close second.
 Have you ever seen them growing in a field or garden?
 Foods with tiny fruit are harder; like sesame seeds for example.